Thames Conservancy: Governance

-Significant change in the structure of the conservancy in the 20th century began with the passing of the Land Drainage Act 1930.
-This created catchment boards and drainage boards over much of England and Wales, but the Thames above Teddington was treated as a special case, as outlined in section 79 of that Act.
-The conservators automatically became a catchment board, and were required to carry out the drainage functions described in section 34 of the Act, although not until two years after the Act came into force.
+Significant change in the structure of the conservancy in the 20th century began with the passing of the Land Drainage Act 1930 (20 & 21 Geo.
+5. c.
+44).
+This created catchment boards and drainage boards over much of England and Wales, but the Thames above Teddington was treated as a special case, as outlined in section 79 of that act.
+The conservators automatically became a catchment board, and were required to carry out the drainage functions described in section 34 of the act, although not until two years after the act came into force.
 All the existing conservators had to resign, although they could be reappointed as part of the new regime.
 Schedule 6 contained a list of who was responsible for the appointment of the 31 new members, which consisted mostly of county councils and county borough councils, together with one appointed by the Minister of Agriculture and Fisheries, one by the Board of Trade and one by the Minister of Transport.
 The Minister of Agriculture and Fisheries could also appoint three additional members after consultation with internal drainage boards.
-The new conservators were required to keep separate accounts relating to their activities under the Act, and those relating to activities bestowed on them by various Conservancy Acts dating from 1894 to 1924.
+The new conservators were required to keep separate accounts relating to their activities under the act, and those relating to activities bestowed on them by various Conservancy Acts dating from 1894 to 1924.

-The River Boards Act 1948 replaced catchment boards with river boards, covering the whole of England and Wales, but again the Thames Conservancy was treated as a special case.
-The Act introduced new constitutional, financial and general administrative powers for the river boards, but the Thames Conservancy continued to operate under the 1930 legislation.
-The next change occurred with the passing of the Land Drainage Act 1961, the provisions of which were applied to the Thames Conservancy, although the conservancy did not formally become a river authority in the way that other river boards did.
-Mention was made in the Act that the Thames Conservators derived some of their powers from the Thames Conservancy Acts of 1950 and 1959, rather than the River Boards Act.
+The River Boards Act 1948 (11 & 12 Geo.
+6. c.
+32) replaced catchment boards with river boards, covering the whole of England and Wales, but again the Thames Conservancy was treated as a special case.
+The act introduced new constitutional, financial and general administrative powers for the river boards, but the Thames Conservancy continued to operate under the 1930 legislation.
+The next change occurred with the passing of the Land Drainage Act 1961 (9 & 10 Eliz.
+2. c.
+48), the provisions of which were applied to the Thames Conservancy, although the conservancy did not formally become a river authority in the way that other river boards did.
+Mention was made in the act that the Thames Conservators derived some of their powers from the Thames Conservancy Act 1950 (14 Geo.
+6. c. l) and Thames Conservancy Act 1959 (7 & 8 Eliz.
+2. c. xxvi), rather than the River Boards Act 1948.

-The Water Act 1973 abolished river authorities, replacing them with ten regional water authorities, and on 1 April 1974, the Thames Conservancy was subsumed into the new Thames Water Authority, although much of the organisation remained intact as the authority's Thames Conservancy Division.
-However when Thames Water was privatised in 1990 as a result of the Water Act 1989, the river management functions passed to the new National Rivers Authority and in 1996 to the Environment Agency.
+The Water Act 1973 (c.
+37) abolished river authorities, replacing them with ten regional water authorities, and on 1 April 1974, the Thames Conservancy was subsumed into the new Thames Water Authority, although much of the organisation remained intact as the authority's Thames Conservancy Division.
+However, when Thames Water was privatised in 1990 as a result of the Water Act 1989 (c.
+15), the river management functions passed to the new National Rivers Authority and in 1996 to the Environment Agency.